fairness-tutorial/fairness-tutorial.github.io/_pages/about.md

 ---
 permalink: /
-title: " Tutorial on Conversational Recommendation Systems"
+title: "Tutorial on Fairness of Machine Learning in Recommender Systems"
 excerpt: "About me"
 author_profile: false
 redirect_from: